Estate Planning for a Child with Special Needs: Protecting Their Future in 2026

 2. Name a "Pre-Need Guardian"

 In Florida, you can formally name a guardian for your children before a crisis occurs.
-For parents in Winter Garden and Windermere, this prevents court delays and ensures your child is immediately cared for by someone who understands their unique routine.
+For parents in Winter Garden and Windermere, this prevents court delays and ensures your child is immediately cared for by someone who understands their unique daily routine.

 3. Draft a "Letter of Intent"